 The current apprenticeship programs are:

-The new program coming early next year will be combustion turbine technicians, which used to be part of the instrumentation and control program.
+The new program coming in early 2021 will be combustion turbine technicians, which used to be part of the instrumentation and control program.
 With the growing prevalence of different technologies, such as reciprocating engines, and the increased use of peaking stations, Local Union 763 and OPPD decided to make that its own apprenticeship program.

 The Joint Apprenticeship Training Committee (JATC) governs and oversees the programs.
 The JATC has chairs from each trade as well as OPPD union members and leadership.
 They also oversee the standards for each program, guided by Local Union 763’s memorandum of understanding and Local Union 31’s contract.